sylk80/tictactoe_team/docs/BACKLOG.md

 :heavy_exclamation_mark: Then the game ends

+#### Tech debt

+-   Bug where we presume Round 9 = Draw (this isn't always the case)
+-   Decrease cyclomatic complexity and improve readability of functions
+-   Improve readability of win conditions (e.g. constants, etc)
+-   Resolve any ESLint and Prettier issues

 ### User acceptance test 2.2 - Horizontal winning condition

 :heavy_plus_sign: Given Player O has placed their mark